willkg/blog/posts/mozilla/socorro_tecken_code_info_retro.rst

 I've been working on Socorro and Tecken alone for a while.
 I do self-review because there isn't anyone else to review the work I do.
 Historically, this has been good enough.
-I occasionally make mistakes, but they're caught in CI or stage environments.
+I occasionally make mistakes, but they're usually caught in CI or stage environments during validation.
 In the case where it gets to production, it's usually minor and I can fix it and push out a fix.

-In this case, I made some big errors that probably would have been caught in code review.
-I definitely feel bad about them.
+In this case, I made a big error that probably would have been caught in code review.
+I definitely feel bad about that.
 I added a couple more things to think about when I do self-review so I don't do something like this again.

-Further, starting October 16th, I'll have a team with other people who can review, so this will further reduce the likelihood of this occurrence.
+Further, starting October 16th, I'm joining other people on a new team.
+The new team will review future PRs so this will further reduce the likelihood of this occurrence.

-Along with the changes for this project, I fixed a bunch of minor issues in the Tecken, socorro-stackwalker, and Socorro repositories to make it easier to implement and test these changes.
+Along with the changes for this project, I fixed multiple minor issues in the Tecken, socorro-stackwalker, and Socorro repositories to make it easier to implement and test these changes.